mabelvj/data-analyst-nanodegree/P6--data-visualization/P6/README.md

 # Design
 The first aim of the project was to be able to represent the data in a clear way.
 After plotting the data altogether, I decided to implement an algorithm to filter the data and asign them their correspondent continent, so as to be able to plot them separately.

-Last graph is saved in index.html and also in that with the highest index (i.e. index9.html).
+> Last graph is saved in index.html and also in that with the highest index (i.e. index9.html).
+The first graph has the lowest index (in this case index0.html.

 The process of design of the graph has had the following steps: